The Soundboard Every Founder Should Have

 I notice how these friends remember things over time, they remember what you were worried about weeks ago, they ask how that situation turned out, and sometimes they don’t even ask directly, they just check in gently, which makes you feel seen without having to explain yourself again.

-Most days, I don’t walk away from these conversations with answers or plans, but I do walk away lighter, like saying things out loud with the right people has helped put them back in place, even if nothing on the outside has changed yet.
+Most days, I don’t necessarily walk away from these conversations with answers or plans, but I do walk away lighter, like saying things out loud with the right people has helped put them back in place, even if nothing on the outside has changed yet.

-I’m slowly realising that this kind of soundboard is not a small thing, especially for founders who are always thinking, deciding, and carrying a lot quietly, it helps you stay grounded, think clearly, and reminds you that you don’t have to figure everything out on your own.
+I am slowly realising that this kind of soundboard is not a small thing, especially for founders who are always thinking, deciding, and carrying a lot quietly, it helps you stay grounded, think clearly, and reminds you that you don’t have to figure everything out on your own.